Oelgendy115/BME688-Project/Report_1.md

 ### Sensor Initialization and Error Handling

-The firmware (located in the BME68X directory) initializes multiple BME68X sensors and includes robust error handling routines.
+The firmware (located in the BME68X directory called BME688_CPP_CODE) initializes multiple BME68X sensors and includes robust error handling routines.
 Key functionalities include:

 - **Error Reporting:**
   The function `getBmeErrorMessage()` returns descriptive error messages corresponding to different error codes.
 Visual indicators such as LED blinking are used to signal warnings or errors.